-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/355 Habitat Smothering High water flow within the Harbour is likely to mitigate the long-term effect of this impact on the SCIs with regards to reducing foraging resource As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from habitat smothering is considered to be low from the proposed application site Reduction in Foraging Resource - Changes to Invertebrate Communities Turbidity Changes / Sediment Movement Localised increase in water turbidity and sediment build up.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/465A Reduction in Foraging Habitat Smothering High water flow within the Harbour is likely to mitigate the long term effect of this impact on the SCIs with regards to reducing foraging resource As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from habitat smothering is considered to be low from the proposed application site Resource - Changes to Invertebrate Communities Turbidity Changes / Sediment Movement Localised increase in water turbidity and sediment build up.
 Can result in a change to the biological composition and/or availability of prey items particularly where intensive shellfish culture occurs.
-Not considered to be a significant impact where there is consistent natural movement of sediment within the Harbour (hydrological dynamic flows) As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from sediment movement is considered to be low from the proposed application site.
-Change in • As described in the AA Report, the site is Oxygen oxygen demand in a waterbody, thereby located within an area which has high tidal flow
+Not considered to be a significant impact where there is consistent natural movement of sediment within the Harbour (hydrological dynamic flows) As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from sediment movement is considered to be low from the proposed application site

-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/355 Levels decreasing oxygen available to naturally occurring species.
-This is not considered to be a significant impact on the Harbour where the tidal flows though the site are considered to be of a magnitude to mitigate this impact (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from oxygen depletion is considered to be low from the proposed application site.
-Abrasion / Physical Disturbance / Compaction of Invertebrate Habitats Dredging of mussels, use of vehicles and foot traffic on shore can result in changes in sediment structure and characteristics.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/465A Change in Oxygen Levels Pseudofaeces and biodeposition can increase oxygen demand in a waterbody, thereby decreasing oxygen available to naturally occurring species.
+This is not considered to be a significant impact on the Harbour where the tidal flows though the site are considered to be of a magnitude to mitigate this impact As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from oxygen depletion is considered to be low from the proposed application site Abrasion / Physical Disturbance / Compaction of Invertebrate Habitats Dredging of mussels, use of vehicles and foot traffic on shore and result in changes in sediment structure and characteristics.
 As a result, a measurable change to the biological composition and/or availability of prey items can occur.
-Any impact is predicted to be localised therefore severity is considered to be low, with the exception of impacts on Zostera beds which is considered to be a Moderate impact Access route to this site is proposed to be from Cromane Point on Cromane spit (Figure 9) by boat.
-Foot traffic will be localised from the boat access use and not considered to be a significant impact.
-The Zostera beds are not located in proximity to the proposed application site.
-Displacement of prey species This impact is only discussed under the activity of dredging of mussels which is considered to be short term for the Harbour.
-No reference to potential impacts from oyster cultivation is made Cultivation of oysters from this site is considered to have limited impact in terms of displacement of invertebrates where the benthic community is not proposed to be disturbed during cultivation / harvest Some disturbance is predicted during set up (and decommission) but this is considered to be short term and communities will regenerate on completion Selective extraction of target Considered relevant only to the removal of mussel as part of harvests that will impact Oystercatcher populations.
-Oystercatchers will predate C. gigas if the technique to open shells The movement of target prey species for oyster cultivation is not considered significant from this site where only one SCI is regarded as foraging on oysters (Oystercatcher) and this
+Any impact is predicted to be localised therefore severity is considered to be low, with the exception of impacts on Zostera beds which is considered to be a Moderate impact Access route to this site is from Tullig quay (Figure 9) by boat.
+Foot traffic will be localised from the boat access use and not considered to be a significant impact The Zostera beds are not located in proximity to the proposed application site Displacement of prey species This impact is only discussed under the activity of dredging of mussels which is considered to be short term for the Harbour.
+No reference to potential impacts from oyster cultivation is made.
+Cultivation of oysters from this site is considered to have limited impact in terms of displacement of invertebrates where the benthic community is not proposed to be disturbed during cultivation / harvest Some disturbance is predicted during set up (and decommission) but this is considered to be short term and communities will regenerate on completion Selective extraction of Considered relevant only to the removal of mussel as part of harvests that will impact The movement of target prey species for oyster cultivation is not considered significant from